Questions? Hannah@funmuseum.org or 608-784-2652

 Payment is due in full on field trip date unless you previously arrange to be invoiced.
 Overpayment of less than $25 (due to missing students) will be refunded with single admission passes.
 Overpayment of $25 or more will be refunded by check within 30 days of visit.

 Are there any discounts for low-income groups?

 Some years, the Children’s Museum secures grant funding to support schools/groups with large populations of economically disadvantaged families and/or special needs students.
 We are also working to secure sponsors for free kindergarten field trips from some communities.
 If you think your group may qualify, call to inquire about eligibility and availability.

 At least one adult chaperone is required for every five children but the more the merrier!

 All of your chaperones are FREE with a pre-scheduled field trip of 10 or more kids, but we will charge a $5.00 per missing chaperone fee if less than 1 adult per 5 children.

-At all times while at the Museum, chaperones are expected to facilitate appropriate behavior in the Museum, play with and supervise the children, help children to pick up exhibit areas after use, and follow all rules.
+At all times while at the Museum, chaperones are expected to facilitate appropriate behavior, play with and supervise the children, help children to pick up exhibit areas after use, and follow all rules.